Where Are the Highest Paid Nurses? 10 Highest Paying Countries for Nurses

 Information:

-6. Dubai - $71,383.88 (USD)
+6. Norway - $73,861.15 (USD)

 Currently one of the richest and most lavish places in the world, foreign nurses have recently seen a significant pay bump.
+However, despite the pay increase, foreign nurses in Dubai still make less than most other countries.

-Some hospitals in Dubai will pay compensation similar to the United States, but that must be negotiated prior to job acceptance.
+Some hospitals in Dubai will pay compensation similar to the United States, but that must be negotiated before job acceptance.
 In general, Americans earn the highest wages for nurses in Dubai.
 Income is tax-free, and healthcare is provided to everyone, which means the entire paycheck is taken home.
 For this reason, individuals have the opportunity to make more than they would at home.

 Nurses working in Dubai have stricter contract requirements than in other countries.
 Nurses are required to live in hospital-provided accommodations and are offered a small living stipend.
 Most are also required to sign a minimum of a one-year contract.